bgh-github/arch-uefi-cloudimg/README.md

 In this way, arch-uefi-cloudimg is intentionally a blank canvas.

-The slightly opinionated part is perhaps the eschewment of "legacy" technologies and including `zram-generator`.
+The slightly opinionated part is perhaps the eschewment of "legacy" technologies and including + enabling `zram-generator`.
 On balance, this seemed reasonable with consensus on the age-old "to swap or not to swap" question appearing to converge towards zram (see [Fedora change](https://fedoraproject.org/wiki/Changes/SwapOnZRAM)), zram being relatively trivial to disable post-provisioning, no upfront partitioning implications, and the assumption modern virtualised workloads would be flash storage backed.

 ## Running